-Admission criteria require that students have completed an Associate in Science (A.S.) degree or higher from a regionally accredited institution.
-Students with an earned Associate in Arts (A.A.) degree will be reviewed for admission on a case-by-case basis, and would need to work closely with an advisor to complete 21 technical credit hours as part of the program.
+Admission criteria require that students have completed an Associate's degree or higher from a regionally accredited institution.
+(Associate in Science - A.S. or Associate in Arts - A.A.)
+Students with an earned A.A. degree would need to work closely with an advisor to complete 21 technical credit hours as part of the program.
 Students who are in the last semester of coursework needed to complete an Associate's degree may also apply.
 Only online applications will be accepted.
 There is a one-time Bachelor's Degree application fee of $30.

 Students who have met all admissions requirements no later than the posted deadline will be accepted into the program on a first come basis.

-If you are not accepted, watch for the next application deadline for the next term or contact the BAS Student Development Specialist.
+If you are not accepted, check the application deadline for the next term or contact the Bachelor Degree Advisor.

 Question 2: What does a complete Bachelor's Degree application consist of?